Bloodaxe Books

 Bloodaxe Books is a British publishing house specializing in poetry.

 History

 Bloodaxe Books was founded in 1978 in Newcastle upon Tyne by Neil Astley, who is still editor and managing director.
 Bloodaxe moved its editorial office to Northumberland and its finance office to Bala, North Wales, in 1997.

 In 2013 Astley deposited the Bloodaxe Books archive at Newcastle University's Robinson Library, Special Collections.

-Bloodaxe Books is considered to be one of the "big six" poetry publishers in the UK, which also includes Carcanet, Jonathan Cape, Picador, Seren, and Faber.